DeadLion/LeetCode/README.md

 # LeetCode
-This reposiory is about my solutions in LeetCode.
+This repository is about my solutions in LeetCode.